How to Make Caramel Banana Pie

-This Caramel Banana Pie (Banoffee Pie) is SUPER easy to make compared to traditional versions but every bit as decadent.
-What’s even better is that this recipe takes less than five minutes to put together, rather than the hour+ of prep time most recipes call for.
+The Caramel Banana Pie (Southern Plate Banoffee Pie) is SUPER easy to make compared to traditional versions but every bit as decadent and rich.
+What’s even better is that this recipe takes less than five minutes to put together, rather than the hour+ of prep time most recipes call for

 Ingredients you’ll need for Caramel Banana Pie our Southern Plate version of Banoffee Pie are:

 - A graham crust, Whipped cream

 - And some good old *Dulce De Leche

 Dulce De Leche is caramel made from sweetened condensed milk.
 It gives this recipe a caramelly toffee like taste.

 Can I make Dulce De Leche for this Caramel Banana Pie?